Learning quantum Hamiltonians at any temperature in polynomial time: Introduction

 \begin{question} \end{question}

 In practice quantum many-body systems are run at low temperature, which is also when most macroscopic phenomena arise, so this is the most important regime for the problem.
 However, as we discuss later, no strategies had been suggested for solving Hamiltonian learning at low temperature.
-In fact, the situation is even more dire: all approaches to Hamiltonian learning used in prior settings fail catastrophically here, since reduction to sufficient statistics~\cite{aaks20}, efficient computation of the partition function~\cite{aaks20}, the approximate Markov property~\cite{kkb20}, and cluster expansion~\cite{hkt21} all provably fail for sufficiently large $\beta$. \ewin{Elaborating on the above should be done later on, tech overview or prior work} \ewin{Actually we don't have to, maybe this is fine as-is} This state of the literature reflects a broader scarcity of algorithmic tools known for understanding Hamiltonians outside of special settings like high temperature or one dimension.
+In fact, the situation is even more dire: all approaches to Hamiltonian learning used in prior settings fail catastrophically here, since reduction to sufficient statistics~\cite{aaks20}, efficient computation of the partition function~\cite{aaks20}, the approximate Markov property~\cite{kkb20}, and cluster expansion~\cite{hkt21} all provably fail for sufficiently large $\beta$.
+This state of the literature reflects a broader scarcity of algorithmic tools known for understanding Hamiltonians outside of special settings like high temperature or one dimension.
 So, a negative resolution to this question seemed plausible, or even likely.
-Indeed, a recent survey on the complexity of learning quantum systems by Anshu and Arunachalam~\cite{AnshuArunachalam23} discusses Hamiltonian learning and conclude by asking two questions:
+Indeed, a recent survey on the complexity of learning quantum systems by Anshu and Arunachalam~\cite{aa23} discusses Hamiltonian learning and conclude by asking two questions:

-\begin{question}[\cite{AnshuArunachalam23}] Can we achieve Hamiltonian learning under the assumption that the Gibbs states satisfy an approximate conditional independence?\footnote{ Approximate conditional independence is a property of Gibbs states which is proven to hold in 1D and conjectured to hold in general. } \end{question} \begin{question}[\cite{AnshuArunachalam23}] Could low temperature Gibbs states be pseudorandom, which would explain the difficulty in finding a time efficient algorithm? \end{question}
+\begin{question}[\cite{aa23}] Can we achieve Hamiltonian learning under the assumption that the Gibbs states satisfy an approximate conditional independence?\footnote{ Approximate conditional independence is a property of Gibbs states which is proven to hold in 1D and conjectured to hold in general. } \end{question} \begin{question}[\cite{aa23}] Could low temperature Gibbs states be pseudorandom, which would explain the difficulty in finding a time efficient algorithm? \end{question}